 · Pharmacology (side effects & benefits)

 · We address the barriers of participation through psychoeducation.
 We also discuss the use of adaptive equipment and pharmacology.
-Erotic toys may be useful to overcome physical difficulties, but individuals with SCI may feel embarrassed or have a lack of knowledge on which products would be appropriate for their needs
+Erotic toys may be useful to overcome physical difficulties, but people with disabilities may feel embarrassed or have a lack of knowledge on which products would be appropriate for their needs

 · Increase confidence to enter/re-enter the dating scene